 Nach Baliye 9: Host Maniesh Paul And Judge Ahmed Khan Spar On Sets

-Nach Baliye 9 seems to hit one controversy or the another.
+Nach Baliye 9 seems to hit one controversy or the other.
 The latest to get into a fight with each other were host Maniesh Paul and judge Ahmed Khan.
 Apparently, Paul's costumes were delayed, post which the host threw a fight and lashed out at the technicians.
-He also added that his work needs to get done first, else they won't be any elimination.
+He also added that his work needs to get done first, else there won't be any elimination.

 Paul's tantrums seem to have irked Ahmed, who left the stage after leaving his jacket on the floor.
 However, things cooled down after Maniesh apologised to Ahmed.
 Actor Nawazuddin Siddiqui was also present on the sets while this was happening as he was there to promote his upcoming movie, Motichoor Chaknachoor.
 However, it is not known whether he intervened in the matter or not.